llmrb/llm/README.md

 end

 bot = LLM::Chat.new(llm, tools: [tool]).lazy
-bot.chat "You are a shell command executor.
-You will run shell commands.", :system bot.chat "What is the current date?", :user bot.functions.each(&:call) bot.chat "What operating system am I running? (short version please!)", :user
+bot.chat "Your task is to run shell commands via a tool.", :system bot.chat "What is the current date?", :user bot.functions.each(&:call) bot.chat "What operating system am I running? (short version please!)", :user